 Once settled, many migrants aspire to own homes, tending to prefer houses over other types of dwellings.
-This preference is evident in the rising rate of home purchases among the 35 to 49-year-old age group, which has driven significant growth in house and land sales.
+This preference is evident in the rising rate of home purchases among this age group, which has driven significant growth in house and land sales.